manpreetlotay99/pps/Welcome file.md

 ```
 **OUTPUT**:
 ```
-table of:5
-Enter the starting no. and ending no.2 3
+table of:5Enter the starting no. and ending no.2 3

  2 X 1 = 2
  2 X 2 = 4